Can we obtain salvation by the “confess and believe” doctrine?

-This presence of Christ within is what makes our covenant so much better than believing in the God who never manifested Himself in person before.
+This presence of Christ within is what makes our covenant so much better than believing in the God who never manifested Himself in person to the Israelites before.
 Through this living way we are more than able to walk pleasing to God for salvation.
 His commandments now are not burdensome (1John 5:3) because our relationship with Him is real.
 No one can walk in the conscious presence of God and sin (1John 3:6).
 Therefore, it is this consciousness of Him that keeps us in Him.
 Those who do not have this consciousness have no part in Him, nor He in them (Acts 8:21; Rom.
 8:9).

 Paul’s meaning of Rom.
 10:9

 The secret to walking in true saving faith

-This faith in God’s Word is now manifest not just as God’s spoken commandments, but as the real Person of God.
+This faith in God’s Word is now manifest not just as God’s spoken commandments, but as the real Person of God in Christ.
 Therefore, we do not have to bring Christ down from heaven again, or raise Him from the dead (Rom.
 10:6-7).
-All we need to do is exercise the faith, which we all have been born with, in the Person of Christ, through the Holy Spirit who is given to us.
+All we need to do is exercise the faith (which we all have been born with) in the Person of Christ, through the Holy Spirit who is given to us.
 (Rom.
 10:8)

 - We are to believe the testimonies of Christ in the gospel as to what has been done for us.
-Receiving the Spirit of Christ, like faith, is a choice.
+And like faith, receiving the Spirit of Christ is a choice.

 - Then we walk in that choice of having received Him through faith.

 - We choose to believe that He resides within us because we trust His word that says He will.
 By doing this we walk in His revealed will, which is a life of sanctification, which is a life lived in righteousness – the revealed will of God.
 (See Heb.
 12:14)

 The revelation of true faith in Rom.
 10:9

 The assurance that we are in Christ, or have the Spirit of Christ (Rom.
-8: 9) is if we are found walking in His righteousness.
+8: 9) is if we find ourselves loving to walk in His righteousness.
 This will be the result of true saving faith.

 Rom.
 10:10 explains verse 9